cronvel/rest-query/doc/auth.md

 Authorization's levels
 ======================

-0: no access
+"none": no access
-1: access/pass-through (give access to the children but not on data of the current resource)
-2: partial-read (some parts of the data is hidden)
+"passThrough": access/pass-through (give access to the children but not on data of the current resource) "partialRead": partial-read (some parts of the data is hidden) "read": read
-3: read
-4: read, create
+"readCreate": read, create
-5: read, create, modify
+"readCreateModify": read, create, modify
-6: read, create, modify, delete, move (if 'create' allowed on target)
+"all": read, create, modify, delete, move (if 'create' allowed on target)

 ? read, create, modify, modify access ?